Best Smart Thermostat 2026: The Complete Buyer’s Guide

 All the manufacturers provide an online compatibility checker.
 Use it.
 You can know immediately whether a thermostat can work or not by entering your present wiring setup.
 Don’t skip this step.

 The typical types of common systems are single-stage heating and cooling, heat pumps with or without auxiliary heat and multi-stage type.
-There are thermostats that are capable of all the types, and those that are restricted.
-With a heat pump, compatibility is another factor that needs to be checked.
+Thermostats vary in capability; some handle all types while others have restrictions.
+With a heat pump, you need to check compatibility as another factor.

 Record a picture of the existing wiring of the thermostat.
 This source is useful in invaluable amounts when it comes to installation.
 Install the stickers with the labels, and use them to match the letters of the terminals.